dolcikey/PostSelectML/README.md

 First, I began by gathering data.
 I did this by gathering .NEF files, creating more images on 4 additonal shoots to supplement my data, and sorting through to label the select and reject classes.
 Once done, I broke the shoots up into training, test, and validation sets.

-## Cleaning/EDA
+## Data Preparation and EDA
 	Connecting S3 bucket from AWS to import test, train, and validation files.
-	Augmentation of the selects by horizontally flipping each image.
+	Augmentation of the selects by horizontally flipping each image using Keras.
 	Visualizations of class imbalance, subject models by race.

 	Image compression and reshaping.